fdonnet/ubik_accounting/README.md

 - **Don't forget to change all the "secrets" exposed here, and in the configuration files.**
 - **Never re-use the Keycloak realm configuration file.**

+## For the Kubernetes/Minikube guys

+For detailed instructions on deploying locally with Minikube, please refer to the [local deployment guide](./deploy/deploy-local-readme.md).

 ## Build and Run

 At the root of the repository.
 "Mount" the dependencies with Docker by running this command in your terminal: